Josefina Molina: Background

 In her youth, she enthusiastically joined several groups of Cordovan intellectuals, all encouraged by artistic curiosity.
-She regularly attended projections and discussions organized by the Cineclub Senda (Senda Film Club) and Cineclub del Círculo de la Amistad (Circle of Friendship Film Club).
+She regularly attended screenings and discussions organized by the Cineclub Senda (Senda Film Club) and Cineclub del Círculo de la Amistad (Circle of Friendship Film Club).
 She also attended the Círculo Juan XXIII (Juan XXIII Circle), the gathering place for the most progressive Cordovan youth in Francoist Spain.
 There she established the basis of the theatre group Teatro Ensayo Medea.
-Driven by a feminist spirit, it was leading this group that she worked for the first time as a theatre director, bringing on stage Casa de Muñecas (Dollhouse), from the Norwegian playwright Henrik Ibsen (1828–1906).
+Driven by a feminist spirit, it was leading this group that she worked for the first time as a theatre director, bringing on stage Casa de Muñecas (A Doll's House), by the Norwegian playwright Henrik Ibsen (1828–1906).
 The first night of this play, which took place at the Salón Liceo del Círculo de la Amistad (Friendship Circle Lyceum Hall), was a resounding failure.
-The message expressed by Ibsen was way too forward-looking and direct to be easily understood.
+The message expressed by Ibsen was much too forward-looking and direct to be easily understood.

-Far from being discouraged by this first setback, Josefina Molina decided to go ahead with her career as a theatre director.
-She managed to release four stagings (or performances if you prefer) and, at the same time, she reached out to different important local showbiz and media figures.
+Far from being discouraged by this first setback, Molina decided to go ahead with her career as a theatre director.
+She managed to release four performances and, at the same time, she reached out to different important local showbusiness and media figures.
 That was how, from 1962, she began to collaborate regularly with the Vida de espectáculos (Life of shows) radio program.
 It was broadcast with great success on Radio Vida in a section entitled La mujer y el cine (Women and Cinema).

+Molina died in Madrid on 30 May 2026, at the age of 89.